taliff0001/cs_440_airflow_etl_pipeline_project/README.md

 ### Access the Airflow Web Interface

-Open a web browser and navigate to `http://localhost:8080`.
+Open a web browser and navigate to `http://localhost:8080` to access the web interface and run the DAG.

 - Username: `admin`
 - Password: `admin`